timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/concept/functions.md

 ## Providing the Functions

-The next step is to provide the `tools` when using hashbrown's resource-based APIs.
+The next step is to provide the `tools` when using Hashbrown's resource-based APIs.

 <www-code-example header="chat.component.ts" run="/examples/angular/function-calling">